Last updated:

 • Disposal

-Retention and Disposal Authorities (RDAs) are a type of Standard.
+Retention and Disposal Authorities (RDAs) are Standards that authorise the disposal of public records.

 RDAs:

-Government agencies must transfer digital and physical records identified as having permanent value to PROV custody at a time agreed between PROV and the agency.
+Public offices must transfer digital and physical records identified as having permanent value to PROV to be preserved as State Archives at a time agreed between PROV and the public office.

 A-Z Topics